 Low-quality webpages or landing sites that are optimized for search engines and machines rather than for humans and eventually redirects the user to the appropriate site.
 Having doorways can quickly rank the webpage, however they add little value to the users and are considered to be a black hat method.

-Content this is considered “Duplicate Content” if content similar or identical to content on another webpage.
+Content is considered “Duplicate Content” if content similar or identical to content on another webpage.
 This can cause a fall in ranking as search engines rank duplicate content webpages lower due to a confusion where the machine can not determine which copy to display in a search/

 Websites where products and services can be exchanged between businesses and customers.
 Generally, e-commerce sites can include shopping or retail stores, online financial exchanges, and demographic data collection.